Sahoro Hokkaido Terrain

 Beginner Skiing Sahoro

-The beginner skiing and snowboarding terrain at Sahoro is very good, and the proximity of the novice slopes to the two hotels is a major bonus.
+The beginner skiing and snowboarding terrain at Sahoro is very good.
+There is a free magic carpet for first timers, and the proximity of the novice slopes to the two hotels is a major bonus.
 And the addition of the included group lessons (in English) at Club Med makes this a superb resort for beginners.

 The easiest trails are in the lower parts of the resort and serviced by quality lifts.
 Beginners with more confidence can head up to the central roads, whilst very very confident beginners (ie intermediates!) can tackle the South Street trail from the top.
 This is way too steep to be rated as a beginner run!